itjimbo/Universal-Installer-and-Updater/README.md

    `echo "Displaying last 100 lines from log." && cat /Library/Logs/jamf_Firefox_iu.log | tail -n 100`

-   Note: Update the 'jamf_Firefox_iu.log' portion of the command with the app you are working with.
-For example, if you are creating a policy for Google Chrome, then the log file name would be 'jamf_GoogleChrome_iu.log', as shown below.
+   Note: The log file name is always the name of the app as it appears in the Applications folder, but without the spaces.
+Update the 'jamf_Firefox_iu.log' portion of the command with the app you are working with.
+For example, if you are creating a policy for Google Chrome, then the log file name would be 'jamf_GoogleChrome_iu.log', and the command would appear as shown below.

    `echo "Displaying last 100 lines from log." && cat /Library/Logs/jamf_GoogleChrome_iu.log | tail -n 100`

-   Note 2: The log file name is always the name of the app as it appears in the Applications folder, but without the spaces.

    [Screenshot](https://raw.githubusercontent.com/itjimbo/Universal-Installer-and-Updater/main/Resources/Policy%20%3E%20Files%20and%20Processes.png)

-6. Click on the **Scope** tab and choose which machines the policy should deploy to.
-It's a good idea to use test machines first to make sure the policy/script works.
+6. Click on the **Scope** tab and select which computers or users the policy should be deploy to.
+It's a good idea to use test computers first to be sure the policy/script works.
-7. Click on the **Self Service** tab and configure the app for deployment via Self Service (optional).
+7. Click on the **Self Service** tab and be sure **Make the policy available in Self Service** option is **unchecked**.

    [Screenshot](https://raw.githubusercontent.com/itjimbo/Universal-Installer-and-Updater/main/Resources/Policy%20%3E%20Self%20Service.png)